Dementia and sundowning – advice for caregivers

 Try to minimise their caffeine intake too, or keep caffeinated drinks for the morning.

-Provide a peaceful environment.
+Provide a peaceful environment

 Making the home a suitable environment for those with dementia is another positive step.
-In the evening, close the windows to reduce any unexpected or confusing noises from outside.
+In the evening, close the windows to reduce any unexpected or confusing loud noises from outside.
 Ensure rooms are at a comfortable temperature and are well-lit so that there are no shadows which could cause upset.

 Does sundowning get worse when the clocks change?

-Many of us will naturally experience tiredness when the clocks change.
-However, for those with sundowning symptoms, Daylight Savings can be an intensely confusing and anxious time.
 Sundowning symptoms will often be more pronounced in the days and weeks following the clocks going back, so here are a few additional steps you can take to help them through seasonal changes.

 • Try not to introduce anything new to their routine the week leading up to and after the time change.
 Sticking to the same scheduled activities and tasks will provide stability and safety.
 If you do need to shift their routine forward by an hour, do so in small increments over 7 to 10 days.